OpenSpartan/gruntapi-docs/docs/articles/intro.md

 }).GetAwaiter().GetResult();
 ```

-[`GetSpartanToken`](xref:OpenSpartan.Grunt.Authentication.HaloAuthenticationClient.GetSpartanToken(System.String)) will take your XSTS ticket and convert it into a reusable Spartan V4 token that can be used with existing Halo API calls.
+<xref:OpenSpartan.Grunt.Authentication.HaloAuthenticationClient.GetSpartanToken(System.String)> will take your XSTS ticket and convert it into a reusable Spartan V4 token that can be used with existing Halo API calls.
 Voila!
 You are now _almost_ good to go.
-The last thing is left is for us to configure the [`HaloInfiniteClient`](xref:OpenSpartan.Grunt.Core.HaloInfiniteClient).
+The last thing is left is for us to configure the <xref:OpenSpartan.Grunt.Core.HaloInfiniteClient>.

 Here is how we do it: